(This is an archived old post from the previous version of the page.)

 Who cares?
 Do you play games to pass the time or to create memories?

 P.S.
-There will be a follow up post.
+There will be a follow up post because the sky fell.
+I knew the title of this post was too click-baity, need to stop with that.
+Cough.
 Meanwhile, please read this on NeoGAF.